HappySunChild/huffman-luau/README.md

 # huffman-luau
 An implementation of huffman coding for Luau buffers.
+Has support for arbitrary symbol encoding and decoding.

 ## Example Usage
 ```luau